-Analysis | Didn’t take long for Trump’s attorneys to blame Jan.
+Analysis | It didn’t take long for Trump’s attorneys to blame Jan.
 6 on antifa

-Reader: they went in a Trumpier direction.
+Reader: They went in a Trumpier direction.

 And yet, for all of that, one claim stands out as being particularly deserving of attention.